Unicode transliteration in Python

 P.S.
 You can drop me a line via Jabber: xmpp://saabeilin@jabber.org

-Posted on 30 November 2009 by Sergei Beilin
+Posted by Sergei Beilin

 Sergei, I'm glad you found it useful.
 Additions and corrections are always welcome, of course.

-Posted on 1 December 2009 by Tomaž
+Posted by Tomaž

 Here is a patch with corrected spelling of cyrillic http://dl.dropbox.com/u/502270/0001-corrected-spelling-of-cyrillic.patch